richmahn/en_tn/isa/front/intro.md

 #### What is the Book of Isaiah about? ####

 The first part of the Book of Isaiah (chapters 1-39) contains many different prophecies.
-Some of Isaiah's prophecies are about how God will send an army to destroy the southern kingdom of Judah.
-Some of the prophecies are about how God will punish other nations of the world.
+Some of Isaiah's prophecies are about how God would send an army to destroy the southern kingdom of Judah.
+Some of the prophecies are about how God would punish other nations of the world.
 The end of the first part (chapters 36-39) tells how Isaiah helped King Hezekiah when the Assyrians were about to attack Jerusalem.

 The second part of the Book of Isaiah (chapters 40-66) has prophecies about how God will comfort and restore his people.
-He will do this through his anointed servant.
+He will do this through his chosen servant.
 By the suffering of this servant, God will forgive his people (chapter 53).
 This servant will also cause Gentiles to worship Yahweh.
 The Book of Isaiah ends with a prophecy about God creating a new heavens and earth.

 #### How should the title of this book be translated? ####